hinkley a month ago

 At the same time, the callsite for any given `.new()` invocation will almost always be creating an instance of the exact same class.
 The target expression is nearly always just a constant name.
 That makes it a prime candidate for good inline caching at those callsites.

-• tenderlove 8 hours ago
+• tenderlove a month ago

 > Yes, but if it ends up creating any ephemeral objects in the process of determining those returned objects, then the allocation sequence is still not homogeneous.